cs1msa/WPIplus/README.md

 # WPIplus
-An Extension of the WPI Patent Test Collection
+Code, tools and other resources extending the WPI Patent Test Collection to make it more usable for experimentation